 Test cases in the Magento Functional Testing Framework (MFTF) are defined in XML as

-<tests> is a Codeception test container that contains multiple individual tests with test metadata and before and after actions.
+<tests> is a Codeception test container that contains individual test

 Any failed assertion within a test constitutes a failed test.

 <after> hooks are not global within

 <test> in which they are declared.

 The steps in

 <after> are run in both successful and failed test runs.

 The following diagram shows the structure of an MFTF test case:

 The format of a test XML file is: